 Why it matters: We need protein to build muscle.
 Muscle weakness and decline of muscle mass are serious problems for older adults.

 - Watch Your Shopping Cart.
 What you buy is what you eat!
 Focus on fresh vegetables and fruit.
 Buy nuts for snacking which will fill you up.

 Why it matters: Choosing food and snacks with care at the store sets you up for success when you get home.

 - Plan meals ahead.
 When you are cooking, make extra to freeze for another meal.

 Why it matters: Meal prepping can save you time and energy to spend on other areas of your life.
 It also helps you avoid the temptation of a last-minute fast-food pick up when you’re in a rush.

 How Hydration Improves our Health

-Also, as we get older our thirst center tends to decline.
-According to nurse, Anne Vanderbilt, by the time you are thirsty, you may already be dehydrated.
+Also, as we get older our thirst center tends to decline, so seniors are at an increased risk of dehydration partially because they may not notice when they are dehydrated.
+According to nurse Anne Vanderbilt, by the time you are thirsty, you may already be dehydrated.
 Dehydration is a common cause of hospitalizations of older adults.
 Water is necessary for every bodily function.

-For someone who lives alone, it can be a challenge to remember to drink, but we have some great suggestions!
+For someone who lives alone, it can be a challenge to remember to drink water, but we have some great suggestions!

 - Start early drinking water.
 Drinking later at night means more trips to the bathroom!